Myths, Facts and Common Fears About Chiropractic Care

 Like most everything, that depends.
 You only have to continue going to the chiropractor as long as you wish to maintain the health of your neuromusculoskeletal system.
 Going to a chiropractor is much like exercising at a gym, eating a healthy, or going to the dentist.
 As long as you keep it up, you’ll reap the benefits!

 Like going to the dentist, no one would doubt that routine dental care will help your teeth remain healthy for a long time.
 The same is true for chiropractic care.
 It can help you feel better, move with more freedom, and stay healthier throughout your lifetime.
 Of course you can enjoy the benefits of chiropractic care even if you simply go for a short time, but to truly enjoy the real benefits of chiropractic care, you should make it a continuing part of your lifestyle.
 Keeping your spine in align, helps keep your immune system operating at it's peak!
-To make it a bit easier and accessible to come in for care, we offer 10 convenient locations, and many offices offer Saturday and lunch time appointments.
+To make it a bit easier and accessible to come in for care, we offer multiple and convenient locations in the Triangle, and many offices offer Saturday and lunch time appointments.

 Myth #2 - Chiropractors are not real doctors.